otrv4/otrv4/architecture-decisions/003-client-profile.md

 participant that receives a Query Message or a whitespace tag that advertises versions lower than 4, to check for the published Client Profile from the other participant and detect a "version" rollback attack.
-Note that requesting a Client Profile is not necessary for online conversations; but it is necessary for offline conversations, as it is cached as prekey material in the Prekey server.
+Note that requesting a Client Profile is not necessary for online conversations (unless checking for a version rollback attack is needed); but it is necessary for offline conversations, as it is cached as prekey material in the Prekey server.
 It's important to note that the absence of a Client Profile is not proof that a user doesn't support OTRv4.

 Although it is possible to check for a version on a published Client Profile,